-The routing slip is very detailed.
-What if I can't comply with the deadlines for submitting and approving a CSP?
-If deadlines or approvals aren't met and a finished code section packet can't be delivered in time to get on the AJC meeting agenda, it will have to be delayed to the next meeting.
+The new Preparation and Approval Process chart is very detailed.
+What if I can't comply with the deadlines for submitting and approving a code section proposal (CSP)?
+The time frames were established as general guidelines to ensure there is adequate time for all the review and approval steps prior to the AJC meetings.
+If deadlines aren't met and a finished code section can't be delivered in time to get on the AJC meeting agenda, it will have to be delayed to the next meeting.

 What documents have to be included for final routing and signing?
-An ACJA routing slip, cover sheet with comments, and the code section text or amendment.
+An ACJA routing slip, cover sheet with comments and the code section text or amendment.
+You should also deliver e-copies of these documents to Legal Services.